Doctor of Nursing Practice (DNP) Program

 The University of Rochester requires a minimum of 90 credit hours for completion of the Doctoral degree as well as a minimum of 1000 post-baccalaureate clinical hours.

 The program pre-requisites include national specialty certification (if applicable) and at least 2 years practicing as a Registered Nurse (see admission criteria).
 Degree plans are individualized depending upon each applicant’s master’s degree coursework.
-Part-time and full-time post-Master’s DNP plans of study are as follows:
+Part-time post-Master’s DNP plan of study follows:

 NUR 573 Interprofessional Partnerships 3 credits

-NUR 574 Strategic Planning and Evaluation of Health Delivery Systems 3 credits
+NUR 574 Strategic Planning in Healthcare Organizations 3 credits

 *Course sequencing subject to change